data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 Different business units might have their own data lake and ingest and process the data with very different tools:
-Scikit Learn, Spark, SparkML, AWS SageMaker, AmazonAthena… The diversity of tools and use-cases result in a wide variety of CICD standards which difficult developing collaboration.
+Scikit Learn, Spark, SparkML, AWS SageMaker, AmazonAthena… The diversity of tools and use-cases result in a wide variety of CICD standards which discourages development collaboration.

 In order to distribute data ingestion and processing, data.all introduces data.all pipelines:

 - data.all takes care of CICD infrastructure
-- data.all integrates with <a href="https://awslabs.github.io/aws-ddk/">AWS DDK</a>
+- data.all integrates with <a href="https://awslabs.github.io/aws-ddk/">AWS DDK</a>, a tool to help you build data workflows in AWS
-- data.all allows you to define development environments from the UI and deploys data pipelines to those AWS accounts
+- data.all allows you to define development environments directly from the UI and deploys data pipelines to those AWS accounts

 !!! success "Focus on value-added code"
-      data.all takes care of the CICD and multi-environment configuration and DDK provides reusable assets and data constructs that accelerate the deployment of AWS data pipelines, so you can focus on writing the actual transformation code and generating value from your data!
+      data.all takes care of the CICD and multi-environment configuration and DDK provides reusable assets and data constructs that accelerate the deployment of AWS data workflows, so you can focus on writing the actual transformation code and generating value from your data!

 ## Multi-environment Pipelines
-In some cases, enterprises decide to separate CICD resources from data application resources, which at the same time need to be deployed to multiple accounts.
+In some cases, enterprises decide to separate CICD resources from data application resources, which at the same time, need to be deployed to multiple accounts.
 Data.all allows users to easily define their CICD environment and other infrastructure environments in a flexible, robust way.

 Let's see it with an example.
 In your enterprise, the Research team has 3 AWS accounts: Research-CICD, Research-DEV and Research-PROD.
 They want to ingest data with a data pipeline that is written in Infrastructure-As-Code